’Twas the night before Christmas, and all through the house,

 The children were nestled, all snug in their beds—

+Well, OK, I just have to tap in here to say that’s where this, like, officially loses jurisdiction over reality, because my wife and I don’t have any kids.
 What I have instead?
-Time.
-And screens.
-And a browser history that suggests I spent most of the evening thinking very hard about a lot of things that do not matter.
-Like whether Alexander Skarsgård is actually good or just tall.
-Like whether the Bond franchise peaked in 1997 or 1999 and what that says about me as a person.
-Or like why a thing I enjoyed briefly now feels like a personal responsibility, and then I’m thinking even harder about why that thing mattered anyway…
+Time and screens and a browser history that suggests I spend most of my evenings thinking very hard about a lot of things that do not matter, like if Alexander Skarsgård is actually good or just tall or like whether the Bond franchise peaked in 1997 or 1999 and what that says about me as a person or like why a thing I enjoyed briefly 10 years ago now feels like a personal responsibility, and then I’m thinking even harder about why that thing mattered to begin with…

 So—

-and, look, this is going to lack any kind of meter or rhythm, but—
+And, look, this is going to lack any kind of meter or rhythm, but…

 I—